 - Review of the fellowship essays will be conducted by a panel of judges appointed by the fellowship committee.
 The review committee is divided into Basic/Translational Science and Clinical Research categories.
 The criteria used to assess the suitability of the fellows essay is based upon whether the essay meets the scientific quality for publication in the Journal of Endourology.

 - If the majority of the judges believe that the essay is thought to be of insufficient quality to be submitted for publication, the fellowship committee will review the manuscript to determine if it is acceptable for certification.
 If not, the fellow will be given 4 weeks to submit a revised manuscript to the fellowship committee for review.
 If the committee determines that the revised manuscript is again deficient, the fellow will not receive a certificate and the program will be issued a warning.
 If this again occurs the following year, the program will be placed on probation and if happens a third year in a row, the program will lose its accreditation for at least 3 years.

 - Monetary awards will be given to the top three essays in each category as follows and will be announced by email.
 The 1st place winner from each category is expected to make a 5 minute presentation of their essay at the World Congress of Endourology meeting.

-Academic Portfolio: Graduating fellows must submit an academic portfolio of works produced during their 2 years of training including manuscripts, chapters, videos, lectures, poster presentations and abstracts (to national and international meetings) to the Society Office.
+Academic Portfolio: Graduating fellows must submit an academic portfolio of works produced during their 2 years of training including manuscripts, chapters, videos and didactic sessions, laboratory instruction, title of IRB or Animal Protocol, teaching conferences or courses given by the fellow (i.e. lectures, poster presentations and abstracts to national and international meetings) to the Society Office.